-We have implemented FBCrypt in the Xen VMM [6] and TightVNC [7] for para-virtualized Linux guest operating systems.
-To securely pass decrypted keyboard inputs to a user VM, the VMM identifies the keyboard queue in the user VM and directly writes decrypted inputs into the queue.
-To encrypt pixel data on a screen for the management VM, the VMM replicates a virtual framebuffer (VFB) that holds pixel data in a user VM and provides the original and encrypted VFBs to the user VM and the management VM, respectively.
-It synchronizes two VFBs when the user VM updates its VFB.
-Our experimental results show that the attackers in the management VM cannot steal keystrokes and screenshots and that the overheads of FBCrypt are not so large.
+We have implemented FBCrypt for para-virtualized and fully-virtualized guest operating systems in the Xen VMM [8] and TightVNC [9].
+To securely pass keyboard inputs to a para-virtualized guest, the VMM identifies the keyboard queue in the user VM and directly writes decrypted inputs into the queue.
+To encrypt pixel data on a screen for the management VM, the VMM replicates a framebuffer that holds pixel data for a user VM and provides the original and encrypted ones to the user VM and the management VM, respectively.
+It synchronizes these two if the user VM updates its framebuffer.
+Our experimental results show that the attackers in the management VM cannot steal keystrokes and screenshots and that the overhead of FBCrypt is not so large.